Planning Grants Overview

 Planning Grant Budget Form

-Pre-Applications will be reviewed by MWMO staff and the MWMO Citizen Advisory Committee (CAC).
-The MWMO will invite selected Pre-Applicants to complete a Full-Application.
-Full-Applications will be reviewed by MWMO staff and the CAC.
-Their recommendations for grant recipients are reviewed and must be approved by the MWMO Board
+Pre-applications will be reviewed by MWMO staff and the MWMO Citizen Advisory Committee (CAC).
+The MWMO will invite selected pre-applicants to complete a full application.
+Full applications will be reviewed by MWMO staff and the CAC.
+Their recommendations for grant recipients are reviewed and must be approved by the MWMO Board of Commissioners.

 The following are examples of projects that have received a Planning Grant.
 These examples are provided simply as general ideas and are not meant to limit the possibilities or creativity of applicants.
 See awarded Planning Grants.